felixgrunberger/beautiful-jekyll/aboutme.md

 <p class="about-text">
 <span class="fa fa-briefcase about-icon"></span>
-  PhD student at the <a target="_blank" href = "http://www.uni-r.de/index.html.en">University of Regensburg</a> pursuing a Phd in <strong>Biology</strong>, working on gene regulatory networks in archaea.
+  Currently I am a PhD student at the <a target="_blank" href = "http://www.uni-r.de/index.html.en">University of Regensburg</a> pursuing a Phd in <strong>Biology</strong>, working on gene regulatory networks in archaea.
 </p>

 <p class="about-text">